onlyquake/xonotic-wiki/Proposal_for_Board_of_Leaders_elections_draft.markdown

 -   Music director
 -   Sound director

-Audio department is responsible for keeping an unified audio and visual experience, creating/finding new audio content which would be used by the game, creating guidelines for other audio artists, setting “need to be done” tasks for other artists and other audio related activities.
+Audio department is responsible for keeping an unified audio and visual experience, creating/finding new audio content which would be used by the game, creating guidelines for other audio artists, setting "need to be done" tasks for other artists and other audio related activities.

 Code department
 ---------------